 Don’t wait until you’re 100% qualified to start on the process of becoming an instructor.

 As owner of Backcountry Babes, I can only contract people who have fulfilled the AIARE instructor requirements before they can instruct an AIARE Course with us.
-HOWEVER, you could start right away with Backcountry Babes as an apprentice, shadowing courses, helping our instructors teach, assisting with Beginner Backcountry Tours and other opportunities as they arise.
 I’ll also say that 5 years experience backcountry skiing is a lot…and if you only have 2-4 years experience backcountry skiing, you might as well get started on your fluency in the AIARE curriculum.
 Don’t delay any longer!

 1.A qualification for becoming an AIARE instructor is a minimum of 5 years personal experience with leadership and decision making in backcountry avalanche terrain.
 If you only have 3 years experience, it will probably take you 2 years to meet the other qualifications— so start the other qualifications now, don’t wait.